 I’m not the biggest long-distance rider, I don’t tour, unless petrol stations count.
-I do like to think that I do above average miles per year.
+I do above average miles per year though, if that counts.
 I get out on the bike as much as I can and wet weather doesn’t phase me.
 Completing the IAM course (see more here) on these, and also had some wicked fast-paced road rides.

 I have been commuting on the bike to work a lot more.
 Previously there would sometimes be an unsettling wiggle when travelling on rural roads that caked in muck and other debris.
 The Roadtecs are perfect in any condition.
 Wet weather and low ambient temperatures sound like hell for tyres.
 The Roadtecs warm up well and got noticeably warm to the touch very quickly.

 I had no problems leaning the bike over, and whilst I’m no racer, I do like to ride at a brisk pace on-road and try to keep speed and momentum through corners.

 I feel that the ride is a little hard, unsure if this is the construction of the tyre or the fact I was for once following manufacturer guidelines on recommended pressures.
 I’m going with the latter.
 It’s definitely nothing to worry about, anyway.